-With the rise in investment, prevalent hype and (then) crash in cryptocurrency, most people might not consider blockchain to be the next widespread technology.
+Blockchain has suffered through its expected hype cycle: rise in investment, prevalent hype and then ultimate cryptocurrency crash and disillusionment.
+As a result, some people might not consider it to be the next widespread technology.
 However, it has more potential for 2019 than you might think.

-2019 will allow blockchain to shed its ‘just a cryptocurrency’ reputation.
-Actual proof of successful concepts will lead the way to a wider public acceptance of blockchain, and there will be be more opportunities for people to learn about it.
+2019 will allow blockchain to shed its reputation of being just a cryptocurrency.
+Proof of successful concepts will lead the way to a wider public acceptance of blockchain, and there will be be more opportunities for people to learn about it.

 Blockchain has been followed by hype since its creation.
 However, it is, in reality, a technology that can be implemented into everyday society.
 The future could be blockchain.
 The thing is: you probably won’t even notice, as your data, money and government becomes more secure and decentralised.